 Have you forgotten MariaDB root password?
 You don’t know how to recover it.
 Not to worry, this tutorial will help you to reset MariaDB root password on Linux system.

-Step 1 – Stop MariaDB Service
+Step 1 – Start MariaDB in Safe Mode

 First of all, you need to stop MariaDB service on your system.
 You can do this using the following command.

 Now start your MariaDB service in safe mode using skip grant and run this command in the background.